janaom/Data-Analytics-Pre-Sales-Technical-Expert/03-Build-Data-Analytics-Solutions-on-Google-Cloud/PTPPF-Build-a-Data-Warehouse-Data-Lake/README.md

 ### Explanation of the Code

-- SELECT ...
+- **SELECT ...**
-  This clause defines the columns that will be in your new table. t1.IUCR AS original_invalid_iucr: We select the IUCR code from your invalid_crimes_iucr table and give it a clear alias.
-This is the code that we know has no direct match. t1.primary_type and t1.description: These are the description fields from the original crime data that we will use for matching. t2.IUCR AS potential_matched_iucr: This is the crucial part.
+  This clause defines the columns that will be in your new table.
+  **t1.IUCR AS original_invalid_iucr**: We select the IUCR code from your invalid_crimes_iucr table and give it a clear alias.
+This is the code that we know has no direct match.
+  **t1.primary_type and t1.description**: These are the description fields from the original crime data that we will use for matching.
+  **t2.IUCR AS potential_matched_iucr**: This is the crucial part.
 We select the IUCR code from the reference table (chicago_iucr_ref).
-If a match is found on the descriptions, this column will show you what the IUCR code should have been. t2.primary_description and t2.secondary_description: We include these from the reference table to confirm that our text-based join was successful.
+If a match is found on the descriptions, this column will show you what the IUCR code should have been.
+  **t2.primary_description and t2.secondary_description**: We include these from the reference table to confirm that our text-based join was successful.

- - FROM \crimes_ds.invalid_crimes_iucr` AS t1`
+ - **FROM \crimes_ds.invalid_crimes_iucr` AS t1`**
   This specifies that the source of our data is the invalid_crimes_iucr table you created in the previous task.
 This is efficient because we are only working with the subset of data that we already know has a problem.
-- JOIN ...
-ON ...
+- **JOIN ...
+ON ...**
   This is the core logic of the task.
-We use an INNER JOIN, which means that only rows that find a successful match will be included in the final table. t1.primary_type = t2.primary_description AND t1.description = t2.secondary_description: This condition must be met for a row to be included.
+We use an INNER JOIN, which means that only rows that find a successful match will be included in the final table.
+  **t1.primary_type = t2.primary_description AND t1.description = t2.secondary_description**: This condition must be met for a row to be included.
 It checks if the primary crime type from the transaction table matches the primary description in the reference table AND if the secondary description also matches.
 This ensures a high-quality match.

 ### What This New Table Will Show You